The AMD Ryzen 5 8500G wins in 12 out of 14 comparable specs, with 1 tie. Its biggest advantage is L2 Cache (500% better).

 AI Versus Verdict

 The AMD Ryzen 5 8500G is the objective winner of this comparison, securing victories in twelve out of fourteen measured specifications.
-Its most significant technical advantage is the L2 Cache, which is 500% larger than that found in the Intel Core i7-7700K.
-This substantial cache capacity provides the AMD Ryzen 5 8500G with a clear architectural lead across the vast majority of the evaluated hardware metrics.
+Its most significant technical advantage is its L2 cache, which is 500% larger than that of the Intel Core i7-7700K.
+This substantial improvement in cache capacity provides the primary performance edge for the newer processor, making it the superior choice across the vast majority of the evaluated hardware metrics.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.